theguymeyer/heartview/course_dev/ui-HeartView/README.md

 According to the PyInstaller documentation the end users "do not need to have Python installed at all"[\[docs\]](https://readthedocs.org/projects/pyinstaller/downloads/pdf/latest/).
 Good to note!
 In addition the docs note that in order to generate executables for a different OS, a different version of Python, or a 32-bit/64-bit machine then PyInstaller must be run on that platform.
 The first distribution is for macOS Catalina 15.5.0

+In order to create a distributable bundle for OSX follow these instructions...

+Create a virtual environment using Python3.7.7 (I use pyenv).
+My virtual environment is called pyqt-venv-py3.7.7, therefore run,

+`pyenv activate pyqt-venv-py3.7.7`

+Ensure that the correct libraries are installed using `pip3 freeze`.
+Key libraries are mentioned above in "Supporting Libraries".
+To generate a bundled package for OSX run the following:

+`python3 -m PyInstaller --onefile --windowed HeartView.spec`

+.. and confirm if applicable (yes, yes)

 ### Icons

 Application icon (heartbeat.ico) found [here](https://www.iconarchive.com/show/medical-health-icons-by-graphicloads/heart-beat-icon.html)